louislam/deno-serve-router/README.md

     });
     ```

-1. And then, inside the handler of `Deno.serve(...)`, you can match your routes like this:
+1. Inside the handler of `Deno.serve(...)`, you can match your routes like this:

     ```typescript
     const response = await router.match(request);